RoqueDeicide/zDoomLauncher/README.md

 A simple launcher for zDoom that uses WPF for interface.

-It has to be placed into the same folder as zDoom, IWADs, WADs, and it uses command line arguments to do everything with source-port.

 Make sure .NET 4.5, 4.0 and probably 3.5 are installed.

+You can: select which IWAD file to use, which PWAD, pk3 etc files to load, do a little bit of tweaking.

-Status: RC1.
+Status: RC2.